01. The Alpes Vaudoises: Switzerland’s hidden cycling paradise

 Down and Up

-A balanced round trip from Chalet RoyAlp to the Rhône Valley, ideal for a half-day outing.
-The descent turns into a shaded climb through Les Plans-sur-Bex, a peaceful alternative to the main road.
-Forests, meadows, and gentle switchbacks lead slowly to Gryon, with a well-deserved stop at the Charlet bakery in Barboleuse on the way back.
-A perfect blend of effort, calm, and alpine atmosphere.
+A balanced out-and-back ride from Chalet RoyAlp to the Rhône Valley and back, ideal for a half-day adventure.
+The descent gives way to a shaded climb through Les Plans-sur-Bex, a peaceful and scenic alternative to the main road.
+Forests, meadows, and quiet switchbacks lead you gently toward Gryon, with a well-earned stop at the Charlet bakery in Barboleuse on the return.
+A perfect mix of effort, calm, and alpine atmosphere.

 See on Komoot